arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 docker build . -t python-rpc-serial
 ```

 The `-t` flag assigns a tag to the container.
-Then run the container by executing `cd..` and then:
+Then run the container by executing `cd ..` and then:

 ```bash
 docker compose up -d